PiyushBagani15/Automation-using-Python/README.md

 # Automation-using-Python
 Here I have created a Python Script that helps to automate the tasks of LVM.
 Logical Volume Manager(LVM) allows the Linux kernel to manage large disk drives effectively.
-The tasks this script can Perform
+The tasks this script can Perform are as follows:
 1) Creating LVM
 2) Creating Volume Group
 3) Format